owl352/pshenmic-dpp-doc/IdentityCreditTransfer.md

 # IdentityCreditTransferWASM

-This class allows to create instance of IdentityTopUpTransition struct
+This class allows to create instance of IdentityCreditTransfer struct

-`IdentityTopUpTransitionWASM` can be created via constructor, bytes and state transition
+`IdentityCreditTransferWASM` can be created via constructor, bytes and state transition

 Constructor params: